Ansible Execution Monitor

 Click to drill down.

-Select any historical playbook run from a dropdown
+Select any historical run from a dropdown

 Click any red host to expand full error output